Harris Manchester College

 Library and IT services

-The college's principal library resource, the Tate Library, is open to students 24 hours a day during term time and operates a self-issue system for borrowing items.
+The college's principal library resource, the Tate Library, is open to students 24 hours a day during term time and some vacations.

-Friendly professional library staff provide one-to-one guidance and help to students.
-There are fifty study spaces, over two floors of the library, and six dedicated library PCs with printing and scanning facilities.
+Friendly professional library and IT staff provide one-to-one guidance.
+There are fifty study spaces, over two floors and a number of dedicated library PCs with printing and scanning facilities.

-Wifi access is available throughout most of the college, including student accommodation, and there are on-site IT staff to support both students and staff.
+Wi-Fi access is available throughout most of the college, including student accommodation.

 Sport, music and college facilities

-The college offers corporate membership of a health club in Oxford for all students, as well as access to the University gym and swimming pool.
+The college offers access to the University gym and swimming pool.

 Facilities for students with disabilities